 The Speaker, Rt Hon Abdulkarim Lawan, said, although, parliamentarian workers were on strike nationwide demanding total compliance with Financial Autonomy, the lawmakers had to convene at the Assembly Complex for Emergency Meeting, in view of its public importance to clear some rumours of impeachment against Governor Babagana Umara Zulum trending in some Social Media platforms.

 The passage of the Vote of Confidence at the floor of the House was sequel to an ‘Emergency and Matters of Public Importance’ moved by member representing Kala Balge State Constituency who doubles as the Majority Leaders, Hon Dige Mohammed which was seconded by member representing Abadam Constituency, Hon Jamuna Bang who stood on Orders 8 and 9 of the House.

 Deliberating, all the members unanimously dissociated themselves from the purported move of impeachment rumours.

 The lawmakers also denied reports in some online platforms linking them with baseless and unfounded allegations, insisting that they are strongly behind Governor Zulum to ensure peace return back to the state.

-The House unanimously called on those perpetrating such baseless allegations using social media, which is the only platforms for ‘gratification of fake news to desist, as it is ready to partner with security agencies to arrest and punish anybody who want to cause disaffection in the state polity.
+The House unanimously called on those perpetrating such a baseless allegations using social media, which is the only platforms for ‘gratification of fake news’ to desist, as it is ready to partner with security agencies to arrest and punish anybody who want to cause disaffection in the state polity.

-The post Borno assembly passes vote of confidence on Gov Zulum, denies impeachment rumour appeared first on Vanguard News.
+The post Borno Assembly passes vote of confidence on Gov Zulum, denies impeachment rumours appeared first on Vanguard News.